pawarherschel/UniOfAaltoInterviewSlides/slides.typ

 - @gd:lo #box(width: 1fr)[#repeat(gap: 1.5pt)[.]]
 November 2024

 == Godot Games <gd:gg>
-#speaker-note[
-  The first proper game engine I used was godot.\
+#pdfpc.speaker-note("The first proper game engine I used was godot.
   I tried to do something different everytime I made a game.
   + Pong: learned the game engine
   + Magical Marshmellow: Used audacity to record and edit a sound effect, drew all the sprites
   + Conway's Game of Life: Implemented the algorithm by copying from wikipedia
   + Meme Invaders: Made the whole game by myself without watching tutorial
   + Minesweeper: Implemented the flood fill algorithm without knowing the flood fill algorithm
-  + Pop The Lock" Used Krita's Vector layers for first time ]
+  + Pop The Lock: Used Krita's Vector layers for first time")
 #{
   let godot-games = (
     (